SDraw/ml_mictoggle/README.md

 # Microphone Toggle
-MelonLoader mod for VRChat to enable/disable microphone by double-click menu button on left VR hand controller.
+MelonLoader mod for VRChat to toggle microphone by double-click menu button on SteamVR controller.

-# Notes
-* Made primarily for Vive controllers, but can be used for other types.